Rajpratik71/linux-manPages/lsb_release.md

        lsb_release [options]

 DESCRIPTION
        The lsb_release command provides certain LSB (Linux Standard Base) and distribution-specific information.

        If no options are given, the -v option is assumed.

 OPTIONS
        The program follows the usual GNU command line syntax, with long options starting with two dashes (`--').
 A summary of options are included below.

        -v, --version
-              Show the version of the LSB against which your current  instal‐ lation is compliant.
-The version is expressed as a colon sepa‐ rated list of LSB module descriptions.
+              Show the version of the LSB against which your current installation is compliant.
+The version is expressed as a colon separated list of LSB module descriptions.

        -i, --id
               Display the distributor's ID.